thefirstminute/nvim/README.md

 # nvim
 NeoVim configs (in Lua)

-getting witht he millenium and replacing my old vim files...

 # Features
-wip
-* syntax highlighting with treesitter
-* Autocompletion
 * WhichKey to help remember commands
 * 'Normal' type commands from insert mode with leader ;
 * 'QuickTxt' from insert with leader Q

 # Requirements
-* Needs at least Neovim 0.5
+* Needs at least Neovim 0.7
-* probably other things...
-* wip!

 # Installation
 _Before You Begin You Probably Need To (Re)move Local Files, If You've Already Been Running Neovim_